quang-do-se/aws-certs/devops/study-note.md

 - Can only refresh every 5 minutes and need to be triggered by API `refresh-trusted-advisor-check`.

-`AWS Trusted Advisor` provides guidance to help you:
+`AWS Trusted Advisor` provides guidance for FIVE check categories:
+  - Cost optimization
+  - Performance
-  - Reduce cost
+  - Security
-  - Increase performance
+  - Fault tolerance
-  - Improve security
+  - Service limits

 ----------